-Yesenia Barragan is a historian of modern Latin America and the Caribbean.
-She specializes in the transnational history of race, gender, slavery, and emancipation in Afro-Latin America and the African diaspora in the Americas.
-Dr. Barragan earned her Ph.D. in Latin American History from Columbia University, where she was a Ford Foundation Fellow, and her B.A. in Philosophy and History from Brown University, where she was a Mellon Mays Undergraduate Fellow and Beinecke Scholar.
+I am a historian of modern Latin America and the Caribbean.
+I specialize in the transnational histories of race, slavery, emancipation, and social movements in Afro-Latin America and the African diaspora in the Americas.
+I earned my Ph.D. in Latin American History from Columbia University, where I was a Ford Foundation Fellow, and my B.A. in Philosophy and History from Brown University, where I was a Mellon Mays Undergraduate Fellow and Beinecke Scholar.

-Lastly but importantly, Dr. Barragan is a first-generation daughter of poor/working-class immigrants from Latin America, and a longtime activist involved in social and racial justice movements.
-She has mentored students in the First Generation Network and Mellon Mays Fellowship at Columbia University and Dartmouth College, where she previously taught, and looks forward to working with students at Rutgers University.
+Lastly but importantly, I am a first-generation daughter of poor/working-class immigrants from Latin America and a longtime activist involved in social and racial justice movements.
+I have mentored students in the First Generation Network and Mellon Mays Fellowship at Columbia University and Dartmouth College, where I previously taught, and work closely with undergraduate and PhD students at Rutgers through the Aresty Research Center and History Department.

-- Frontiers of Freedom: Slavery and Gradual Emancipation on the Colombian Black Pacific (forthcoming)
+- Freedom's Captives: Slavery and Gradual Emancipation on the Colombian Black Pacific (Cambridge University Press, 2021)

 - Selling Our Death Masks: Cash-for-Gold in the Age of Austerity (Zero, 2014)